svdo/swift-RichString/README.md

 [TextAttributesUtil](https://github.com/muukii/TextAttributesUtil) also introduces a new type for setting up the attributes.
 Also, it's API forces you to have more levels of nesting in your source code.
 It only supports iOS, not macOS.

-## Open Issues
-I plan to add Swift package manager support for platforms that support it (currently not iOS unfortunately).